 Applicability.
-All outdoor lighting installed after the effective date of this amendment shall follow the provisions in this section.
+All outdoor lighting installed on non-residential properties after the effective date of this amendment shall follow the provisions in this section.
 Lighting fixtures and luminaires installed and operated prior to the date of this ordinance are exempt from these requirements and shall be considered legally non-conforming and regulated as such.